ghunkins/huggingface_hub/docs/source/en/guides/webhooks_server.md

 Webhooks are a foundation for MLOps-related features.
 They allow you to listen for new changes on specific repos or to all repos belonging to particular users/organizations you're interested in following.
-This guide will explain how to leverage `huggingface_hub` to create a server listening to webhooks and deploy it to a Space.
+This guide will explain how to leverage `old_huggingface_hub` to create a server listening to webhooks and deploy it to a Space.
 It assumes you are familiar with the concept of webhooks on the Huggingface Hub.
 To learn more about webhooks themselves, you can read this [guide](https://huggingface.co/docs/hub/webhooks) first.